Curriculum standards

 - actively support and promote diversity and equity

-- facilitate, and advocate for, the safety and rights of the child, including adherence to child protection laws and policies
+- facilitate and advocate for the safety and rights of the child, including adherence to child protection legislation and relevant policies

 - support and empower families and carers to provide optimal care for their child

-- perform work that considers ethical implications, and adhere to legal requirements in managing and sharing public health information
+- perform work that considers ethical implications, and adheres to legal requirements in managing and sharing health information

 Requires some supervision